 Who conducts an electoral boundary review?

-A review of electoral boundaries is conducted by three Electoral Distribution Commissioners.
+A review of electoral boundaries is conducted by three independent Electoral Distribution Commissioners.

-These Commissioners are a former Supreme Court judge (chair), the Electoral Commissioner and the Government Statistician with the support of three staff.
+These Commissioners are a former Supreme Court Judge (Chair), the Electoral Commissioner and the Government Statistician, with the support of other staff.
 These people form the temporary ‘Office of the Electoral Distribution Commissioners’ or Electoral Boundaries WA.